On the convergence of bootstrap current to the Shaing-Callen limit in stellarators: Funding

-The authors gratefully acknowledge useful discussions with Per Helander, Martin Heyn and Felix Parra, as well as discussions and regular help in the maintenance of \mbox{NEO-2} code from Andreas Martitsch and Rico Buchholz.
-Authors are also grateful to Per Helander and co-authors for the data for Fig.~\ref{fig:henning}.
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
 We gratefully acknowledge support from NAWI Graz.